elisagc/full-stack-challenge/README.md

 ## Exercises

-This code challenge have three main parts.
+This code challenge have some small tasks.
 You don´t have to do all the exercises.
 The more you do, the better knowledge we will have about you.

 ### First exercise
 We have a list of 15 tasks and we need to represent them as in a TodoApp.
 You are free to use any way to organize your components, styles, etc. You have to use `Vue` but you are free to use any kind of styles or UI Library.
 This project is ready to work with ES6/ES7 so feel free to use the last characteristics of JavaScript in your code.